Analysis

 José Toro Hardy helps connect Venezuelan liberalism with one of the country's major structural themes: oil, openness and private investment.

 He is not a pure doctrinal libertarian, but he is clearly favourable to openness, investment and pro-market solutions in the Venezuelan energy sector.
-That makes him relevant to any discussion about how to rebuild the industry without simply returning to closed statist formulas.
+His importance lies in showing how certain liberal ideas move into a very concrete discussion: how to rebuild the oil industry without falling back into closed statist formulas.

 Editorial note from Libertatis Venezuela